I hear it all the time - "There's just no way to avoid the chemicals, so why bother?".

-Ok, here's the catch: it will take longer to clean your oven than with a toxic oven cleaner, but at least you won't be infusing your lasagne with ethylene chloride (and a few other nasty ingredients).
+It might take a little longer to clean your oven naturally than with a toxic oven cleaner, but at least you won't be infusing your lasagne with ethylene chloride (and a few other nasty ingredients).

-Switching to natural cleaners means getting rid of the bleach and Spray and Wipe and either finding a brand of low tox cleaners you like (I like Eco Store myself), or getting back to basics where possible and using good old fashioned bicarb, white vinegar and a few extras like used lemons (excellent in the dishwasher in place of rinse aid) and clove oil (for mould removal and prevention).
+Switching to natural cleaners means getting rid of the bleach and Spray & Wipe, and either finding a brand of low-tox cleaners you like (I like Eco Store myself), or getting back to basics where possible and using good old fashioned bicarb, white vinegar and a few extras like used lemons (excellent in the dishwasher in place of rinse aid) and clove oil (for mould removal and prevention).
 Not only will you save your family dozens of toxic chemicals, but going back to basics will likely save you hundreds of dollars a year.

 3. Lower your expectations